Cahn-C/DevOps-Engineer-Basics/linux-command-line.md

   rmp -e telnet.rpm
   ```

-- Query a datanase and get details about the installed package <br>
+- Query a database and get details about the installed package <br>
   ```
   rpm -q telnet.rpm
   ```